ConjurTech/slate/source/includes/api/_exchange_information.html.md

 ----------------- | ----------
-hash              | Contract hash of the Symbol decimals          | Number of implied Decimal Places in price values minimum_precision | Minimum Display/Trading Precision (Digits right of decimal point) trading_active    | Trading in this Symbol is activ on the Exchange **true / false**
+hash              | Contract hash of the Symbol decimals          | Number of implied Decimal Places in price values minimum_precision | Minimum Trading Size Precision (Digits right of decimal point) trading_active    | Trading in this Symbol is activ on the Exchange **true / false** active            | This Symbol is visible on Exchange listing_info      | Status of the Symbol for trading activities \["deposits", "trading", "cancellations", "withdrawals"  (only returned if show_listing_details=1) start             | Starting time for the activity (in epoch seconds) end               | Ending time for the activity (in epoch seconds) paused            | true if activity is paused, false otherwise

 ## Pairs